Ofa Tuʻungafasi: 2019

-Tuungafasi made five test appearances at the World Cup, including the 7–19 defeat to England during the semi-final.
+Tuungafasi made five test appearances at the World Cup, including the 7–19 defeat to England during the semifinal.

 2020

 Tuungafasi had a stellar season with the Blues in Super Rugby Aotearoa, earning him a starting place in all four Bledisloe Cup tests against the Wallabies at the end of the year.
 However, he was red carded in the fourth game for a high tackle on Wallabies debutant Tom Wright.
 Tuungafasi's shoulder came into contact with Wright's chin.
 Tuungafasi was banned for three weeks by SAANZAR, which meant that he could not feature for the rest of the international season.
 This incident, along with the red card to Wallabies debutant Lachlan Swinton, prompted much public debate over the red card rule and high tackle framework.

 Personal life

 Tuungafasi moved to New Zealand in 2006.
 He has ten brothers and two younger sisters.
 His father Mofuike, played as a lock and represented Tonga at the 1987 Rugby World Cup.
-One of his brothers, Isileli is also a professional rugby player and is Ofa's teammate at the Auckland provincial.
+One of his brothers, Isileli is also a professional rugby player.
 Tuungafasi is married and is a father of three daughters.
 Tuungafasi converted to Islam in March 2019.

+In 2025, he played a minor role in the Apple TV+-produced Hawaiian period drama Chief of War appearing in the first episode as Kahekili's chosen warrior to fight Kaʻiana.